The parking lot where Tiffany Bresciani was murdered

 Relationship with Dave Rubinstein

-Not long after, she started seeing another punk musician named Dave Rubinstein (aka Dave Insurgent), who had co-founded the band Reagan Youth in 1980.
+Not long after, she started seeing another punk musician named Dave Rubinstein (Dave Insurgent), who had co-founded the band Reagan Youth in 1980.

 By the time Bresciani crossed paths with Rubinstein, he was a disheveled shell of his former self.
-The washed-up singer was heavily addicted to heroin, his band had broken up four years prior, and he was now living a pitiful, isolated existence on the streets of Manhattan.
+The washed-up singer was heavily addicted to heroin, his rock career was over, and he was now living a pitiful, isolated existence on the streets of Manhattan.

 During their relationship, Bresciani "turned tricks" to fund both of their drug habits.
-Whenever she was picked up by a client, Rubinstein would wait around on the street until she returned.
-When Bresciani arrived back with the cash, the couple would walk off together and buy some heroin.
+Rubinstein would wait on the street whenever his girlfriend left with a client.
+When she arrived back with some cash, the couple would walk off together and buy some heroin.

 Joel Rifkin